birdland/dlkit-doc/source/tutorial.rst

     else:
         print "Objective bank lookup is not supported."

-This will print a list of the names of all the banks.
+This will print a list of the names of all the banks, which can be thought of as catalogs that contain learning objectives and other related information.
 At the time of this writing the following resulted::

     Crosslinks